 What’s the difference with sealers?

-There are many different kinds of sealers and concrete doesn’t have to have a sealer to perform well, but concrete sealers will extend the life of the concrete and give your concrete color a pop and shine that can only be achieved by using a sealer.
+There are many kinds of sealers.
+Concrete doesn’t require a sealer to perform well, but concrete sealers will extend the life of the concrete and give your concrete color a pop and shine.
 Sealers typically come in a high gloss or matte appearance.
-An important fact to be considered when selecting your sealer is what is your state’s VOC (volatile organic compounds) requirement?
+An important factor to be considered when selecting your sealer is your state’s VOC (volatile organic compounds) requirement.
 If you are unsure, check with your state’s EPA office.
-Many sealers with a higher VOC are not legal in all of the states.
+Many sealers with a higher VOC are not legal in all the states.
 For example, Californians are only permitted to use sealers with a VOC no higher than 100.

 The most common concrete sealers are acrylic-resin based sealers.
 Acrylic sealers are cost effective and often blended with epoxies, polyurethanes or silicones to improve the performance and water resistance.
 Acrylic sealers are available in many forms with some performing far superior to others.
 A less expensive sealer such as a styrene acrylic is a lower performing sealer that may yellow and degrade when exposed to sunlight or extreme weather conditions.
 The best type of sealer is a pure acrylic resin sealer that will last longer with no yellowing.